whoisiyann/NeoAttend/README.md

 * Displays recorded attendance in a table and allows saving daily attendance into a CSV file for easy tracking and documentation.

-* Includes tools to edit or delete student information — deleting a student also removes their stored images to keep files organized.
+* Includes tools to edit or delete student information.
+When a student is removed, their stored images are also deleted automatically to keep the files clean.

 * Shows a live clock and date on the main window for easy monitoring.